-Whether you’re living off the grid, cutting down on electricity, or wanting something portable, you’re probably still after dry clothes.
+Whether you’re living off the grid, cutting down on electricity, or wanting something portable, you still need dry clothes.
+If you’re air drying your garments, you can speed the process up with a hand wringer.

-A clothes wringer can help remove excess water so air drying is quicker.
+A clothes wringer can help remove excess water, so garments air dry quicker.
 This will eliminate dampness and musty smells.
-Check out our list of the seven best hand wringers on the market.

 - Removes excess water effectively